mgkallits/Yokai/README.md

 ## Hosts

-There are two available hosts, 'kitsune' for my pc and 'tanuki' for my laptop
+There are two available hosts, `kitsune` for my pc and `tanuki` for my laptop